 The Mega Jul Sport by Edelrid is light, simple, and easy to set up.
-It has a double-rope capabilities.
-This passive tube-style assisted braking device is designed using the shape and angle of device to catch a fall.
+It has double-rope capabilities.
+This passive tube-style assisted braking device is designed using the shape and angle of the device to catch a fall.
 To feed the rope through for slack, the thumb loop is held down so the rope will run through the device without locking up.

 The versatile design is created for all climbing situations.
-The intuitive robustness of the device is for sport climbers and at the same it is light and flexible for Alpine climbers.
+The intuitive robustness of the device is for sport climbers and at the same, it is light and flexible for Alpine climbers.
 The MSRP for the Mega Jul Sport is $30.

 This is a video about the Mega Jul.
 It was created by Ederid speaking in German with subtitles:

 The cam is engaged when a falling climber weighted it.
-The Lifeguard provides soft catches and lower smoothly.
+The Lifeguard provides soft catches and lowers smoothly.
 It can accommodate ropes from 8.9 to 11mm for single pitch lead and top-rope indoor or outdoor climbing.
 The MRSP for the Lifeguard is $89.

 The Lifeguard is a mini compact version of the Petzel Grigri.
 To read more about the Lifeguard belay device, click on my Mad Rock Lifeguard Review – How does it Compare to The Grigri.

 Smart Alpine by Mammut is a passive assisted braking device that also can be used for half ropes as well as with single ropes.
-Similar to the Mega Jul Sport, the Smart Alpine support sport climbers and Alpine climbers for multi pitch climbing.
+Similar to the Mega Jul Sport, the Smart Alpine support sport climbers and Alpine climbers for multi-pitch climbing.
 The device has two slots to accommodate double and twin ropes for double rappelling.
 The Smart Alpine comes in two sizes to support skinny ropes: Smart Alpine 8.7 – 10.5 (American standards) and Smart Alpine 7.5 – 9.5.